What if I can’t log into my College Board profile or can’t remember if I have one?

 Can I change when I take the exam?

 Exam dates/times are set by The College Board.
 Occasionally, situations arise that prevent a student from being able to take their AP® exam on the regularly scheduled day/time.
 Please speak with your school’s AP® Coordinator.
-See the AP® Exam Calendar HERE.
+See the AP® Exam Calendar at the link below.

 Families may apply for a fee reduction or fee waiver of AP® exam fees.
-If you qualify for free or reduced price lunch, or if you are having difficulty paying for your AP exams, check in with your high school’s AP Coordinator.
+If you qualify for free or reduced price lunch, or if you are having difficulty paying for your AP exams, submit the form linked below to your high school’s AP Coordinator.

 You will be provided with a fee waiver or fee reduction code to apply to the APTS deposit payment form.
 This code will reduce/waive your amount due as approved.
 ALL Students who want to register for an exam must complete the online deposit form to enable receipt of the Off Campus Exam Codes.